 Dr. Beatty is married to Kelvin Beatty.
 They are proud parents of three sons, Kelvin Jr., Michael and Ian.
 They also have five grandsons.

-Carlos G. Peñaloza, Ph.D., became MCC’s vice chancellor for academic affairs on Aug.
+Carlos G. Peñaloza, Ph.D., became MCC’s vice chancellor of instruction on Aug.
 1, 2016.
 He came here from Schenectady County Community College, part of the State University of New York system, where he served as assistant vice president of academic affairs and acting dean of mathematics, science, technology and health.

 Peñaloza, a former biology instructor, earned his doctorate in molecular, cellular and developmental biology from the City University of New York.
 He came to New York at the age of 17 after being born and raised in Venezuela.

 Peñaloza, whose first degree was from a community college, calls himself a "true believer" in the community college experience.